-• The District stakeholders discussed their pride in maintaining a small school site for the families in the valley.
-Areas of acknowledgement included the outdoor science program, community feel in the school with mixed grade instruction, and the ratio of adults to students on campus.
+• Educational partners expressed their pride in maintaining a small school site.
+Areas of acknowledgment included the outdoor science program, the sense of community in the school with mixed-grade instruction, and the ratio of adults to students on campus.

 Findings & Desired Improvements